Should you move your Etsy store to Amazon Handmade?

 About Amazon Handmade: A Formidable Challenger

 Amazon Handmade launched in 2015.
-The promising new handmade marketplace gave sellers unprecedented access to Amazon's thriving market.
+The handmade marketplace gave sellers unprecedented access to Amazon's thriving market.
 Compared to Etsy's audience, the opportunities for exposure seemed endless.

 Plus, Amazon Handmade promised that a strict seller application process would mean fewer sellers and less competition.

 Five years later, is Amazon Handmade the answer handmade sellers were looking for?